nbonamy/witsy/README.md

 - Add documents by clicking the + button on the right hand side of the window
 - Once your document repository is created, click on the database icon once more and select the document repository you want to use.
 The icon should turn blue

+## [BETA] Transcription / Dictation (Speech-to-Text)

+You can transcribe audio recorded on the microphone to text.
+Transcription can be done using OpenAI Whisper online model (requires API key) or using local Whisper model (requires download of large files).
+Once the text is transcribed you can:

+- Copy it to your clipboard
+- Insert it in the application that was running before you activated the dictation

 ## Setup

 You can download a binary from the Releases page or build yourself: